eckinger/uchomp/server/README_4B.md

 ### Testing

 1. Follow steps 1-5 of [Development](#Development)
-2. In a separate terminal, navigate to `/server` and run the tests with `npm run test`
+2. In a separate terminal, navigate to `/server` and run the tests with `npm test`

 Once your environment is configured, build the TypeScript project by running `npm run build`. .
 After a successful build, you can start the server using `npm start`.
 The server runs on `http://localhost:5151`.